arvados/rnaseq-cwl-training/_episodes/05-scatter.md

 ```
 {: .language-yaml }

+> ## Running the workflow
+>
-If you run this workflow, you will get exactly the same results as
+> Run this workflow.
+You should get exactly the same results as
-before, as all we have done so far is to wrap the inner workflow with
+> before, as all we have done so far is to wrap the inner workflow with
-an outer workflow.
+> an outer workflow.
+>
+{: .challenge }

 # Scattering